HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 The HTTP Archive data suggests that this year saw a major uptake in adoption of HTTP/2, with 72% of requests using HTTP/2, and 59% of base HTML pages using HTTP/2.
 This adoption is largely fueled by increased adoption from CDN providers.
 HTTP/1.1 is now in the minority across the web.

 Despite the uptake on HTTP/2, the push features of HTTP/2 remain underutilized, due to the complexities of implementation, and we suggest that push may be in fact dead on arrival.
-At the same time we have seen ongoing concerns with resource prioritization, and incorrect implementations outside the major CDN vendors.
+At the same time, we have seen ongoing concerns with resource prioritization, and incorrect implementations outside the major CDN vendors.
 Complexities with prioritization remain so prevalent that it has been removed from the HTTP/3 specification.

 2021 also allowed us to take a closer inspection on the adoption of HTTP/3.
 Major players such as Google and Facebook have been rolling out their own support for HTTP/3 for a number of years.
 Wider adoption of HTTP/3 has been influenced by Akamai, Cloudflare, Fastly who have publicly been working to support HTTP/3 for other parts of the web.